leanprover-community/lean-liquid/README.md

 The preliminary announcement of a proof of Theorem 9.4 was made on 28th May 2021, by Johan Commelin and his team from the Lean prover community.
 The second half of the project was [completed](https://leanprover-community.github.io/blog/posts/lte-final/) on 14th July 2022.
-Together, the two components give a formal verification of Theorem 9.1.
+Together, the two components give a formal verification of Theorem 9.1 of [`Analytic.pdf`](https://www.math.uni-bonn.de/people/scholze/Analytic.pdf).

 ## The formal statement of `Analytic 9.4`.